 - 2 squares (1 ounce each) unsweetened chocolate

 - 1/3 cup plus 1 teaspoon sugar, divided

 - 1/4 teaspoon salt

 - 1/4 teaspoon vanilla extract

 - Baking cocoa or ground cinnamon, optional

-- In a large heavy saucepan, melt chocolate and butter over low heat.
-In a small bowl, combine flour, 1/3 cup sugar and salt; add milk and stir until smooth.
-Stir into the melted chocolate.
+- In A heavy saucepan, melt chocolate and butter over low heat, stirring until smooth.
+In a small bowl, combine flour, 1/3 cup sugar and salt.
+Add milk, stir into the melted chocolate.
 Cook and stir over medium heat until thickened and bubbly.
 Reduce heat; cook and stir 2 minutes longer.
 Remove from the heat.

 - Grease the bottom of 1-1/2-qt. baking dish; add souffle batter.
 Place dish in a larger pan.
 Fill large pan with hot water to a depth of 1 in.
 Bake at 325° for 1 hour or until a knife inserted near the center comes out clean.